Massachusetts Route 107

 Route 107 is a 11.9 mi north-south Massachusetts state route located along the North Shore of Massachusetts.
 Route 107 runs from Route 16 in Revere to Route 1A at the Essex Bridge in Salem.

 Route description

 Route 107 begins in Revere at an interchange with Route 16 (the Revere Beach Parkway) just north of the Chelsea town line.
 The route serves as Broadway, the main street through the city of Revere.
 The route intersects Route 60 at Brown Circle.
 From the rotary, the route becomes a limited access highway through the Rumney Marsh Reservation as the Salem Turnpike, entering Saugus over the Pines River.
-It continues as an expressway for roughly 2.2 miles until just before the Saugus River, where the road enters Lynn via the Belden Bly Bridge.
+It continues as an expressway for roughly 2.2 mi until just before the Saugus River, where the road enters Lynn via the Belden Bly Bridge.